Mercury13/unicodia/README.md

 * Compile and run AutoBuilder.
 * Move UcAuto.cpp to Unicodia/Uc.
 * Compile Unicodia.
+* Then you need to recreate working directory, symlinking all files/folders existing in original Unicodia.
+* Congratulations!
+You can now run Unicodia directly from Qt Creator!

+## Hidden commands
+* Ctrl+T — tofu stats
+* F12 — reload translation from disk.
+Locale does NOT reload
+* Ctrl+F12 — dump Library tile info to opt.xml, for access optimization.
+After placing it into NotoEmoji and running tape.bat the first chunk of emoji.zip will contains all emoji needed for tiles

 ## If you want to rebuild GlyphWiki font
 (This section is being written)